 - It's much better to cook the roast on low for a long period of time instead of high for a quicker amount of time.

-- You can either use the au jus itself over the meat and vegetables or make a velvety gravy for them.
+- You can either use the juice from the drippings itself over the meat and vegetables or make a velvety gravy for them.

 - To make gravy: Heat 8 tablespoons of butter over medium-high in a medium saucepan until it sizzles.
 Turn the heat down to medium and vigorously stir in a heaping cup of all-purpose flour.
 Whisk for a couple of minutes until there are no lumps.
 Add five or six cups of the pan drippings slowly and stir continually until it thickens.